Home Assistant: iOS Focus Mode Automation Triggers

 11. After the Shortcuts are built tap on each Shortcut and verify in Home Assistant that the boolean helper state changes.

-Focus Mode Configuration
+Focus Mode Automations

 1. Open the Shortcuts app on your iPhone.